Take a look at the 4 riding options and pick the correct discipline that fits your ride.

 You will be given a parking permit at sign on which allows you to park (space allowing) by the old marine biological station.
 Please place clearly in the front window of your support vehicle.

-We are having an after party at Bikestyle HQ with the help of Noa at the Market Hall on South Quay in Douglas.
-It starts on Sunday night at 19:00 and there will be a special offer of food and a beer.
+We are having an after-party at Bikestyle HQ with the help of Noa at the Market Hall on South Quay in Douglas.
+It starts on Sunday night at 19:00 and there will be a special offer of food and a drink.
 Tickets available at Sign-on.

 THE HIGHWAY CODE